ibm-cloud-docs/account/iam-service-roles.md

 | Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. |
 | Operator | As an operator, you can perform platform actions required to configure and operate service instances, such as viewing a service's dashboard. |
 {: row-headers}
-{: caption="Platform roles - Satellite Infrastructure Services " caption-side="top"}
+{: caption="Table 151.
+Platform roles - Satellite Infrastructure Services " caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="satellite-iaas"}
 {: class="simple-tab-table"}